huggingface/blog/leaderboard-finbench.md

 - user: clefourrier
 ---

-# Introducing the Open FinLLM Leaderboard - Selecting the best AI models for finance
+# Introducing the Open FinLLM Leaderboard

+*Finding the best LLM models for finance use cases*

 The growing complexity of financial language models (LLMs) necessitates evaluations that go beyond general NLP benchmarks.
 While traditional leaderboards focus on broader NLP tasks like translation or summarization, they often fall short in addressing the specific needs of the finance industry.
 Financial tasks, such as predicting stock movements, assessing credit risks, and extracting information from financial reports, present unique challenges that require models with specialized skills.
-This is why we decided to create the **Open FinLLM Leaderboard**
+This is why we decided to create the [**Open FinLLM Leaderboard**](https://huggingface.co/spaces/TheFinAI/Open-Financial-LLM-Leaderboard).

-The leaderboard provides a **specialized evaluation framework** tailored specifically to the financial sector.
+The [leaderboard](https://huggingface.co/spaces/TheFinAI/Open-Financial-LLM-Leaderboard) provides a **specialized evaluation framework** tailored specifically to the financial sector.
 We hope it fills this critical gap, by providing a transparent framework that assesses model readiness for real-world use with a one-stop solution.
 The leaderboard is designed to highlight a model's **financial skill** by focusing on tasks that matter most to finance professionals—such as information extraction from financial documents, market sentiment analysis, and forecasting financial trends.

 * **Comprehensive Financial Task Coverage:** The leaderboard evaluates models only on tasks that are directly relevant to finance.
 These tasks include **information extraction**, **sentiment analysis**, **credit risk scoring**, and **stock movement forecasting**, which are crucial for real-world financial decision-making.
 * **Real-World Financial Relevance:** The datasets used for the benchmarks represent real-world challenges faced by the finance industry.
 This ensures that models are actually assessed on their ability to handle complex financial data, making them suitable for industry applications.